MicrosoftDocs/learn/learn-pr/wwl-azure/configure-user-experience-settings/includes/7-troubleshoot-azure-virtual-desktop-clients.md

 ### A specified logon session does not exist.
 It may already have been terminated.

 If you come across an error that says, **An authentication error occurred.
-A specified logon session doen't exist.
+A specified logon session doesn't exist.
 It may already have been terminated**, verify that you properly created and configured the Kerberos server object when [configuring single sign-on](/azure/virtual-desktop/configure-single-sign-on).

 ### Authentication issues while using an N SKU of Windows